codeforamerica/chime/README.md

 # Install

+If you're a Docker user, you can always download the latest build from the Docker Hub as [chimecms/chime](https://hub.docker.com/r/chimecms/chime).
+Or if you'd like to work with the source:

 1. Chime CMS is a Python Flask web application.
 Follow the instructions on [Python Virtual Environments](https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md) to prepare your Python development space.
 Make sure to use Python 2.7.
 Your commands may look something like: